WilliamLa59/OldWebProjects/PortfolioTemplateV2/README.md

 A barebones portfolio template that allows the user to perform CRUD operations for their projects.

-Created using ASP.Net, Razor Pages, and Entity Framework for database manipulations.
+Created using ASP.Net, Razor Pages, SQL Express Servers for a LocalDB and Entity Framework for database manipulations.

 An admin account is seeded into the account table with the password being encrypted with a salted hash.
 When logged in as a admin, the user is able to add, edit and delete projects as well as upload images.